Green Springs, Ohio

 Green Springs is a village in Sandusky and Seneca counties in the U.S. state of Ohio.
-The population was 1,368 at the 2010 census.
+The population was 1,233 at the 2020 census.

-Its "claim to fame" is Mineral Springs, the largest natural sulfur spring in the world.
-Elmwood at the Springs Healthcare Center, formerly St. Francis Health Care Centre, is located there.

 History

 The Green Springs area was originally inhabited by the Kaskaskia and Miami Nation.

-On September 29, 1817 the Seneca whom had been displaced from their native lands in New York signed the Treaty of Fort Meigs, which established the 40,000 acre Seneca Indian Reservation and a $500 annuity.
+On September 29, 1817, the Seneca whom had been displaced from their native lands in New York signed the Treaty of Fort Meigs, which established the 40,000 acre Seneca Indian Reservation and a $500 annuity.
 But on February 28, 1831, as part of the Treaty of Little Sandusky the Seneca agreed to relinquish their 40,000 acres in Ohio in exchange for 67,000 acres west of the Mississippi River and other provisions including a 5% annuity on the balance of the proceeds from the sale of the land in Ohio.
 This was part of the larger Indian Removal developed by the administration of Andrew Jackson.

 In 1831, Jacob Stem, the founder of Green Springs, bought the land from the government.
 He purchased about 1200 acre within Sandusky and Seneca counties, including the sulfur spring.
-It has been told by older citizens of that time that he really did not get the spring then, but later on bought it from the Indians for 12 bags of wheat, 12 bags of oats, 12 bags of corn, and a mule.
 The village was originally called Stemtown, named after the founder.
 It was later called Green Springs, named from the color of the water from the spring.